fazalmajid/postmapweb/README.md

 e.g. nginx or HAProxy.
 Do not run it without encryption or expose it to the Internet by binding it elsewhere than localhost!

+The config files in `/etc/postfix` are owned by `root`, not `postfix`, and it is not good practice to run a server such as this as `root`.
+Fortunately the `virtual_alias_maps` Postfix configuration directive accepts multiple maps.
+My recommended configuration is to create a new user `postmapweb` in the `postfix` group, create a subdirectory `/etc/postfix/domains` owned by `postmapweb` and create one virtual map file per domain there.
+Make sure you remove any entries from `/etc/postfix/virtual` when you migrate them to `/etc/postfix/domains/<example.com>` as Postfix looks up aliases in the order of the files, and thus any change to an alias in `/etc/postfix/domains/<example.com>` would be preempted by the leftover entry in `/etc/postfix/virtual`.

+Thus:

+    (backup your /etc/postfix directory)
+    useradd -d /etc/postfix/domains -s /bin/sh -G postfix postmapweb (or whatever the equivalent is on your operating system) mkdir /etc/postfix/domains
+    grep example.com /etc/postfix/virtual > /etc/postfix/domains/example.com
+    postmap /etc/postfix/domains/example.com
+    chown -R postmapweb:postfix /etc/postfix/domains
+    (assuming your existing virtual_alias_maps = dbm:/etc/postfix/virtual, adjust to taste)
+    postconf -e virtual_alias_maps=dbm:/etc/postfix/virtual,dbm:/etc/postfix/domains/example.com
+    postfix reload
+    grep -v example.com /etc/postfix/virtual > /tmp/foo;cat /tmp/foo > /etc/postfix/virtual
+    postmap /etc/postfix/virtual
+    postfix reload
+    postmapweb -c /etc/postfix/postmapweb.json -d example.com -m /etc/postfix/domains/example.com
+    postmapweb -v -c /etc/postfix/postmapweb.json

 ## Usage

       -c string